bondom/flashtest/README.md

     </div>
     ```
     When user typed value in input, only attribute value of input will be checked,
-    but outerHTML of div will not be checked.
+    but outerHTML of div will not be checked.<br/>
     If you want to check this one, it should be:

     ```jsx
     <div data-hook="div">